-PSMA 7311 Foundations of the Nonprofit Sector (3 credit hours)
+PSMA 7311 Foundations of the Non-Profit Sector (3 credit hours)

-PSMA 7312 Leadership and Management in Non-profit Organizations (3 credit hours)
+PSMA 7312 Leadership and Management in Non-Profit Organizations (3 credit hours)

 Explore various areas of responsibility in leading and managing nonprofit organizations with particular emphasis on the relationship and interaction between the chief executive and the board of directors.
 This course is intended as a follow-up to and extension of PSMA 7311.

-PSMA 8312 Nonprofit Advocacy and Lobbying (3 credit hours)
+PSMA 8312 Non-Profit Advocacy and Lobbying (3 credit hours)

-Capstone Course Descriptions
+Capstone Course (choose one)

 PSMA 7991 Internship (3 credit hours)